jmvanlit/jmvanlit.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Joep van Lit, and I am PhD candidate and lecturer in political science at Radboud University, Nijmegen.
-My dissertation focusses on the defense of democracy: who stands up, under what circumstances, and with what tools, to defend against attempts to autocratize by democratically elected leaders?
+My dissertation focuses on the defense of democracy: who stands up, under what circumstances, and with what tools, to defend against attempts to autocratize by democratically elected leaders?